 My Top Eats of 2015

-Being a travel and food blogger, I am constantly going to many restaurants; some good, some bad, some absolutely incredible!
+Being a travel and food blogger, I am continually going to many restaurants; some good, some bad, some incredible!
 I try to share as many restaurant posts as I can to give you a general idea of food quality, service, and what the food looks like.

-2015 was a delicious year of eating my way around the world.
-I’ve chosen my top eats of 2015 and compiled them into a list (with no specific order) so you can see for yourself.
+2015 was a good year of eating my way around the world.
+I’ve chosen my top eats of 2015 and compiled them into a list (with no specific order), so you can see for yourself.
 I hope your year was every bit as tasty.

-This amazing AUTHENTIC Greek restaurant on the west coast of Florida is the real deal.
-Tarpon Springs has the largest Greek population outside of the country itself and you can share their culinary genius at Hellas.
+This fantastic AUTHENTIC Greek restaurant on the west coast of Florida is the real deal.
+Tarpon Springs has the largest Greek population outside of the country itself, and you can share their culinary genius at Hellas.
 I loved the atmosphere of Hellas Greek Restaurant, all cheery and colorful, and the attached bakery is to-die-for!

 #2 The Barking Crab (Boston, MA)

 At a blogger conference, my friend Sheila and I stopped in The Barking Crab, a cute little place offering fresh seafood.
-Seafood doesn’t get much fresher than Boston and we were extremely happy with our food choices.
-I love lobster rolls that are made of poached lobster on a toasted bun with drawn butter.
+Seafood doesn’t get much fresher than Boston, and we were delighted with our food choices.
+I love lobster rolls are made of poached lobster on a toasted bun with drawn butter.
 Barking Crab’s exceptional lobster roll was just the way I like it with no mayo or veggie fillers.
 Hooray!

 #3 Michael’s Tasting Room (St. Augustine, FL)